 Fine Arts Camps Europe serve students between the ages of 8 through 19.
 The purpose of this educational project is to give our campers opportunity to play in large ensembles like symphony orchestra or symphonic band.
 Making music in a large group motivates students to develop their talent.
-Other music majors such as piano, harp, recorders, and guitar also focus on an ensemble performance.
-Besides music programs we offer the English (through) Theatre program where students can study English and also learn more about drama.
+Other music majors such as choir, piano, harp, recorders, and guitar also focus on an ensemble performance.

 Since our campers come from different countries, we highly promote the idea of international understanding through the universal language of music.

 We opened our first music camp in Horni Jeleni, Czech Republic in 1997.
 The idea for this project comes from Michigan, U.S.A., which is the location of large fine arts camps (Interlochen and Blue Lake).
 Our camp founder, Fr.
 Walter Marek (1918 – 2010) served as a treasurer and a board member of Blue Lake since its beginning in 1966.
 The director of C.M.C.Y. is Fr.
 Marek's nephew, Josef Kušička, who spent 6 summers at Blue Lake as a student and a counselor.

 Czech Music Camp for Youth is registered as a non-profit corporation in the Czech Republic.

 The majority of our first year campers (85 %) came back in 1998.
 Our camp has grown in number and quality.
 We had 85 students, opened a new summer music stage and offered new majors - recorder ensemble and harp.
 We have laid the basis of a new tradition.

 Our program had further expanded during the third season.
 We were pleased to welcome 130 talented young musicians.
 We also opened a new major - PIANO which became highly demanded.